pobrn/qc71_laptop/README.md

 ```
 to uninstall the module.

 The module should automatically load at boot after this.
 If you want to load it immediately, run `sudo modprobe qc71_laptop`.
-If it reports an error, and you're convinced your device should be supported, please open an issue.
+If it reports an error, and you're convinced your device should be supported, please open an [issue][issues].

 ## Upgrade